panteliselef/astro-with-clerk-auth/packages/astro-clerk-auth/README.md

 ## Add a middleware file
-This step is required in order to use SSR or any control component.Create a `middleware.ts` file inside the `src/` directory
+This step is required in order to use SSR or any control component.
+Create a `middleware.ts` file inside the `src/` directory.

 **Simple use**
 ```ts